paulbradshaw/MED7369-Specialist-Investigative-Journalism/storytelling.md

 > Mr. Love, the Realtor, said that, while much of what’s going on is indicative of a hot market, he thinks it’s tainting his profession.
 >
 > “It’s a dangerous type of business – you are opening yourself up to all kinds of issues and problems,” Mr. Love said.
 "They are committing a sin in our business in that we put our clients first."

+In some cases the ending returns to the people, places and/or cases introduced early on - any story threads that have been left unresolved are now resolved.
+In [The lawyer who takes the cases no one wants](https://www.theguardian.com/news/2016/apr/14/the-lawyer-who-takes-the-cases-no-one-wants) we return to the person who kicks off the story, and some of his cases:

+> Even Teresa Gudanaviciene had been forced to go another round with the Home Office.
+Having been given exceptional case funding, she and Giles fought the decision to deport her, and won their case in the first-tier tribunal.
+The Home Office refused to accept this decision and challenged it in the upper tribunal – which decided that there had in fact been no error of law and that she could stay.
+“I spoke to her yesterday,” said Giles, when he told me about it.
+What did she say?
+“She just said, ‘I don’t know what to say.
+Thank you.’”